 - Put the class into groups, one learner has to read out a definition and the others have to use a buzzer to buzz in when they know the correct word for the definition.

-- Tell learners to refer to the glossary at all times whilst reading the book and use it like a dictionary.
+- Tell learners to refer to the glossary at all times whilst reading the book and use it as a dictionary.

 Tips for using Penguin Readers

-- Each book has a short introduction to the text, this can be extremely useful to present the main ideas of the book before looking specifically at reading the whole book.
+- Each book has a short introduction to the text.
+This can be extremely useful to present the main ideas of the book before reading.
 Often small chunks of text as an introduction can help learners grasp key ideas before they read numerous pages.

-- Comprehension questions directly follow the text, this can be used as a whole class activity or group activities to discuss key content from the book.
+- Comprehension questions directly follow the text.
+These can be used as a whole class or group activity to discuss key content from the book.
 It is an ideal way to elicit information from the learners and concept check their overall understanding.

-In summary, the readers have been written with the teacher and student in mind.
-There is a range of useful pages that can help the learners at every stage of their reading.
-They also provide teachers with additional resources.
-So, find a reader that is suitable for the level of the learners and think about topics that will interest them, there is range to suit every taste!
-Do not forget to look at the lesson plans that are additional resources full of stages of lessons and ideas for teachers.
+The readers have been written with both the teacher and student in mind.
+There is a range of useful pages that are designed to help the learners at every stage of their reading, while also providing teachers with additional resources.
+So, find a reader that is suitable for the level of your learners and think about topics that will interest them.
+There is range to suit every taste!
+Don’t forget to look at the lesson plans as they are packed with additional ideas to use in your class.